-Dermatitis herpetiformis often occurs in young adults but can occur in children and the elderly.
+Dermatitis herpetiformis often occurs in young adults but can occur in children and older people.
 It is rare in blacks and Asians.

 Almost all patients with dermatitis herpetiformis have celiac disease histologically, but in most cases the celiac disease is asymptomatic.
 Dermatitis herpetiformis develops in 15 to 25% of patients with celiac disease.
 Patients may have a higher incidence of other autoimmune disorders (including thyroid disorders, pernicious anemia, and diabetes) and small-bowel lymphoma.
 IgA deposits collect in the dermal papillary tips and attract neutrophils; they can be eliminated by a gluten-free diet.

 The term herpetiformis refers to the clustered appearance of the lesions (similar to that seen in herpesvirus infection) but does not indicate a causal relationship to herpesvirus.

 Onset of dermatitis herpetiformis can be acute or gradual.
 Vesicles, papules, and urticarial lesions are usually distributed symmetrically on extensor aspects of the elbows and knees and on the sacrum, buttocks, and occiput.
 Lesions itch and burn.
 Because itching is intense and skin is fragile, vesicles tend to rupture quickly, often making intact vesicles difficult to detect.
 Oral lesions may develop but are usually asymptomatic.
 Iodides and iodine-containing preparations may exacerbate the cutaneous symptoms.